Eniolaa-w/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4- A Script that creates an empty file hello.
 Task 5- A Script that executes the file hello.
 Task 6- A script that gives multiple permission.
-Task 7- Ascript that allows user, group and others execute a file.
+Task 7- A script that allows user, group and others execute a file.
+Task 8- A script that gave permission to the user alone.